By Patricia Jackson

 Patricia Jackson is the Assistant Teacher for the Ladies Class at Redeemed Free Will Baptist Church, Glenwood, NC.
 She is a grant writer for non-profits, a published author and retired Nursing Home Administrator.
 She lives in Rutherford County with her husband.
 Contact information: email address: firstname.lastname@example.org.

-You can read more from Patricia HERE.
+You can read more good news from Patricia HERE.